-So all things considered here’s some top tips for dating depending on what tier you’re in:
+So all things considered here’s some top tips for dating depending on what restrictions your under:

-- Tier 2 – you can only mix households outside.
-So why not choose a pub garden or an outdoor activity like mini golf?
-You’ve still got to remember to socially distance and to be on your way home by 10pm.
+- Household mixing outside only - Why not choose a pub garden or an outdoor activity like mini golf?
+You’ve still got to remember to socially distance.

-- Tier 4 and lockdown - still no mixing households indoors, but you can meet one member of another household outside.
+- Lockdown - No mixing households indoors, but you can meet one member of another household outside.
 So romantic strolls with mulled wine are on!
 Don’t forget social distancing is still important.

 Winter date ideas